Richardinho/blog-posts/kara-erickson-review.md

 The reason you would create a Custom Form Control is the same as for components in general:
 * to break up a template into smaller pieces
 * to enable encapsulation
-* to faciliate code reuse.
+* to facilitate code reuse.

 Some specific examples are:
 * Non-native form control elements